rvprasad/docker-files/openjdk-devel/README.md

 ## Usage

-It does not include Open JDK source.
+The image does not include Open JDK source.
 So, when you start a container based on this image, make sure you mount a host folder as `/open-jdk` folder in the container, e.g.,
 `docker run -i -t -v /tmp/open-jdk/:/open-jdk rvprasad/openjdk-devel:v1 /bin/bash`.